The Seattle Times Store | Art & Photo Prints

 • A BNSF train cruises south near the Elliott Bay Trail at Centennial Park in Seattle.
 Shot from a pedestrian overpass near the waterfront.
 (Ellen M. Banner / The Seattle Times)

-BNSF train near Elliott Bay Trail
+BNSF Train Near Elliott Bay Trail

 • A great blue heron swoops down at a fish after watching it for more than 10 minutes at Juanita Bay in Kirkland.
 The heron missed its prey.
 (Ken Lambert / The Seattle Times)

-Great blue heron at Juanita Bay
+Great Blue Heron at Juanita Bay

 • Overhead view of Portage Bay in foreground and Lake Union in background, and a snow-covered Capitol Hill at left.
 Downtown Seattle is further in the background.
 (Steve Ringman / The Seattle Times)